ybergner/cpsx/README.md

 * However, If no one else appears online at the end of 5 minutes (or any other time determined by the instructor on the Studio authoring tool), the student will get a message “Sorry, nobody else is online now.
 Would you like to wait another 5 minutes?
 If so, click on the Restart button.”
 The Ready button is now Restart.

-* If two students are online and both select Begin, they may begin the assignment.
-No one else will be allowed into their chat room.

-(If two other students enter this assignment, they will be assigned to a separate chat).

 * If a student loses his internet connection and has to log back in, ideally he should be allowed back to the collaborative portion where he dropped off.